ARTenshi/robot_navigation/README.md

 ### Prerequisites

-To use SLAM and navigation, you need to start a maping system.
+To use SLAM and navigation, you need to start a mapping system.

-We have follow the instructions for the *Cartographer ROS for the Toyota HSR* as per this [link](https://google-cartographer-ros-for-the-toyota-hsr.readthedocs.io/en/latest/)
+We have followed the instructions for the *Cartographer ROS for the Toyota HSR* as per this [link](https://google-cartographer-ros-for-the-toyota-hsr.readthedocs.io/en/latest/)

 ### Follow me (HSR)